opsteady/opsteady/docs/opsteady/management-setup.md

 When creating the initial management infra, we provide a set of defaults for the Terraform values.
 They are located in `management/defaults/infra.default.tfvars.json`.
 To deploy the management infrastructure successfully, copy the default file to a custom tfvars file called `management/defaults/infra.tfvars.json`.

 In this file also update the `management_infra_key_vault_administrators` to include your AD user object ID.
 You can find this in the Azure AD.
 This makes sure that you can administer the key vault.
 In this file also update the `management_infra_platform_admins` to include your AD user object ID.
 You can find this in the Azure AD.
-This makes sure that you can login to the Vault later on and manageme the entire platform.
+This makes sure that you can login to the Vault later on and manage the entire platform.

 ```bash
 cd management/infra